 TN Visa recipients may work and stay in the U.S. for a period of up to 3 years and may also bring their spouses and minor children to the U.S. as derivative beneficiaries of their visa.

 The employment visa process can be confusing and consulates are very strict about the content of the applications and how they are submitted.
-The right attorney can make the process more manageable than attempting the process on your own.
+The right immigration attorney can make the process more manageable than attempting the process on your own.
 See also Green Card Renewals.